On weakly and strongly popular rankings: On the complexity of - wurv and - surv

-\subsection{Equivalence of the cases $n=4$ and $n=5$}
+\subsection{Equivalence of the cases $k=4$ and $k=5$}

-If we have 4 or 5 voters, it turns out a topologically sorted ranking may not be absolutely or simply popular anymore.
+If we have four or five voters, it turns out a topologically sorted ranking may not be popular anymore.
 In the case of an acyclic tournament as the majority graph, finding and verifying a popular ranking are both polynomial-time solvable.
-We further show that $4$-\textsc{aurv} ($4$-\textsc{surv}) in general is polynomial-time solvable if and only if $5$-\textsc{aurv} ($5$-\textsc{surv}) is.
+We further show that $4$-\textsc{wurv} ($4$-\textsc{surv}) in general is polynomial-time solvable if and only if $5$-\textsc{wurv} ($5$-\textsc{surv}) is.

-\begin{lemma} If a voting instance $\mathcal{I}$ with $n=4$ has an acyclic tournament as its majority graph, then the unique topologically sorted ranking is the unique popular ranking. \end{lemma} \begin{proof}Since the majority graph of $\mathcal{I}$ is a tournament, the unique topologically sorted ranking $\pi$ is $\frac{3}{4}$-sorted.
+\begin{lemma} If a profile $P$ of four voters has an acyclic tournament as its majority graph, then the unique topologically sorted ranking is the unique popular ranking. \end{lemma} \begin{proof}Since the majority graph of $P$ is a tournament, the unique topologically sorted ranking $\pi$ is $\frac{3}{4}$-sorted.
 The lemma then follows from Theorem~\ref{tightc} and Observation~\ref{obs:topsort}. \end{proof}

-\begin{lemma} In a voting instance $\mathcal{I}$ with $n=4$ and an acyclic majority graph, if $\pi$ is popular in at least one of the instances formed by three of the voters, then $\pi$ is popular in~$\mathcal{I}$. \end{lemma} \begin{proof} Let $\pi$ be absolutely popular in the instance formed by $v_{1},v_{2}$, and $v_{3}$.
-Then by definition there exists no ranking $\sigma$ that is preferred by two of $v_{1},v_{2},v_{3}$, as this would contradict the fact that $\pi$ is absolutely popular in the instance formed by voters $v_{1},v_{2},v_{3}$.
-In particular, there does not exist a ranking $\sigma$ preferred by a majority of $v_{1},v_{2},v_{3},v_{4}$, as this would require at least $3$ voters and hence at least $2$ of $v_{1},v_{2},v_{3}$.
-We conclude that $\pi$ is absolutely popular in~$\mathcal{I}$.
-By Theorem~\ref{atmost5} it follows that $\pi$ is simply popular as well. \end{proof}
+\begin{lemma} Let $P$ be a profile of four voters with an acyclic majority graph, and let $\pi$ be a ranking for $P$ that is popular for at least one of the profiles formed by three of the voters.
+Then $\pi$ is popular for~$P$. \end{lemma} \begin{proof} Let $\pi$ be popular for the profile $(\pi_{v_{1}},\pi_{v_{2}},\pi_{v_{3}})$.
+Then by definition there exists no ranking $\sigma$ that is preferred by two of $v_{1},v_{2},v_{3}$, as this would contradict the fact that $\pi$ is weakly popular for the profile $(\pi_{v_{1}},\pi_{v_{2}},\pi_{v_{3}})$ by Theorem~\ref{atmost5}.
+In particular, there does not exist a ranking $\sigma$ preferred by an absolute majority of $v_{1},v_{2},v_{3},v_{4}$, as this would require at least three voters and hence at least $2$ of $v_{1},v_{2},v_{3}$.
+We conclude that $\pi$ is weakly popular and hence popular for~$P$. \end{proof}

 We now present an example in which there is ranking $\pi$ that is not topologically sorted such that $\pi$ is more popular than a topologically sorted ranking.